burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
 Restrict means that within the scope in which such a pointer is defined, the named pointer is the only one way to access the object where the pointer is pointed.
 For function parameters in the form of pointers with `restrict`, it means that within the function scope, pointers `a` and `b` always point to different memory locations.
 An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., the memory in pointers is used for the *write*.
 In the case of using objects by `RValue`, the restriction does not impose any semantic restriction of memory that does not overlap where pointed objects are located.
 Because references are implemented as pointers at the level of ASM code generation, the same holds true for references.

-But why aliasing is such a big deal?
+But why is aliasing such a big deal?
 There are several general problems with it.

 One way to explore problems is to use the tool OptView (https://github.com/OfekShilon/optview2) from Ofek Shilon.
 [OptView](https://github.com/OfekShilon/optview2) is in the process of merging with the LLVM master.
-This tool is a step forward in the dialog between the compiler and the person who creates the software.
+This tool is a step forward in the dialogue between the compiler and the person who creates the software.
 This section is based on the presentation [LLVM Optimization Remarks - Ofek Shilon - CppCon 2022](https://www.youtube.com/watch?v=qmEsx4MbKoc&t=2407s&ab_channel=CppCon) in which the author presents [OptView](https://github.com/OfekShilon/optview2).

 ### Clobbered by Store or Load